 Our Belgian explorations started in Ypres, the teens had visited on a school trip and wanted to show us.
 The immaculate restoration of the church and Cloth Hall after the total devastation of war are amazing but more moving is the massive Menin Gate inscribed with the names of 50,000 of those who died but were never found.

 Back in London I have been taking in all the new spring exhibitions that are opening.
 So many good things to see out there.
 It would seem to be time for photography exhibitions with three big shows having photography as their theme: Diane Arbus at the Hayward Gallery, Don McCullin at Tate Britain and Bedrooms of London at the Foundling.
-For details of these and many other shows check out my London Spring Exhibitions 2019 post.
+For details of these and many other shows check out my London Exhibitions post.

 Meghan and Scarlett’s favourite Cultured Kids posts last time were 9 things to do in the Dordogne and Lot from the Grand Adventure Project and a family holiday in the Italian Lakes with Nancy from Map and Family.